A couple smiling for a selfie together by the natural river rock pools of Solenzara Valley.

 To reach this rock formation, you will have to hike about 1h30min through beautiful pine forests and the backcountry of Corsica.

-Hiking to Trou de la Bombe
+Hiking the forested dirt trail toward Trou de la Bombe

 Solenzara Valley